 - Copying derivative formulas without reversing them carefully.
 For example, is , not .

-When To Use an Integration Formula
+When To Use An Integration Formula

-If the integrand does not match a known form, stop before forcing a formula.
-Products often call for integration by parts, and compositions often call for substitution.
+Use a direct integration formula when the integrand already matches a standard pattern after simple algebra, such as polynomials, basic trig functions, and simple exponentials.
+If it does not match a known form, stop before forcing a formula: products often call for integration by parts, and compositions often call for substitution.

 Need help with a problem?